DrLutzi/wakfu-theme-manager/README.md

 ### Importing themes

+**WARNING: DO NOT COPY FILES DIRECTLY INTO THE WORKING FOLDER "themes" OF THE APPLICATION.
+Also, please use backups when using this application.**
 There are three ways to import a theme, corresponding to the three first action buttons.

 **Import folder**: imports a folder containing a theme, or a folder containing several theme folders (in which case there will be as many themes imported as there are valid theme folders).